LeMaker/LMK.GPIO/README.md

     python setup.py install
     sudo python setup.py install

-Please be attention that you need use both python and sudo pytohn to make the LMK.GPIO work well.
+Please be attention that you need use both python and sudo python to make the LMK.GPIO work well.

 ## Remove
     cd /usr/local/lib/python2.7/dist-packages/